 - Coping Up with Changing Technology: The organizations today are judged more based on their efficiency receiving and transmitting information.
 Therefore, the companies operating on an international level need to depend upon the technology and e-retailing platforms.

-- Language and Communication Barriers: While selling goods or services overseas, the organization faces difficulty to connect with locals or potential consumers due to the difference in language, preference of communication modes, translation errors, etc.
+- Language and Communication Barriers: While selling goods or services overseas, the organization faces difficulty to connect with locals or potential consumers.
+This is due to the difference in language, preference of communication modes, translation errors, etc.

 - Consumer Empowerment: With the rapid change in technology, lifestyle and demand has lead to consumer empowerment and thus, made it difficult for the companies to generate customer loyalty.

 - Cultural Complexities: Every market is culturally diverse, and the consumers’ values define their priorities for the goods or services, purchasing power and modes of shopping and making payments.
 Understanding the culture of the potential market is a complicated task.